 The theme of the third issue (#3) of Bonk! is Lines.
-The issue is being published in multiple parts.
+The issue is published in four parts.

 Part 1 is Subjective Walks by Izabela Łęska, a work that describes and visualizes the artist’s daily stroll as a visitor/foreigner in Berlin.
 Its design and folds are intentionally cartographic.
 It’s a simple inkjet printing on paper leftover from Issue #2.